 POLI 2549 United States Foreign Policy 1945 to Present (Spring: 3 )

-This course examines the formulation, execution, and consequences of U.S. foreign policy since 1945.
+This course examines the causes, conduct, and consequences of U.S. foreign policy since 1945.
 What were the underlying patterns and logics guiding U.S. leaders?
 How did changes in the structure of the international system influence U.S. foreign policy?
 What caused America’s foreign interventions and wars?
-Topics covered include: the origins of the Cold War; the development of the post-WWII economic order; the consequences of America’s position in the Western Hemisphere; the strategies of rollback and containment; the evolution of U.S. nuclear doctrine; U.S. interventions in Korea, Iran, Guatemala, Vietnam, the Persian Gulf, Iraq, and Afghanistan; the collapse of the Soviet Union and rise of American unipolarity; as well as the Bush and Obama Doctrines.
+Topics covered include: the origins of the Cold War; the strategies of containment, engagement, and rollback; U.S. policy in the Western Hemisphere; the evolution of U.S. nuclear doctrine; détente; U.S. interventions in Korea, Iran, Guatemala, Vietnam, the Persian Gulf, Iraq, and Afghanistan; the collapse of the Soviet Union and rise of American unipolarity; as well as the Bush and Obama and Trump presidencies.

 Instructor(s): Lindsey A. O'Rourke